johnamdickson/portfolio-project-2/README.md

   - **I want to promote a fun online environment and game for parents and children to enjoy together.**
     - Based on feedback from my family, this game offers a fun online environment for both children and their parents.
   - **I want the game to be accessible to all users including those that are visually impaired.**
     - Each card has an alt text attribute which was shown to display in the features section.
-How this translates to a screen reader in a game scenario will require further testing.
 ### Responsiveness Testing
 #### Physical Device
 - I first tested the game on my own phone - an iPhone 12 Pro Max.
 The responsive styling worked as expected for this screen size, implementing a flex column to the game section.